Our cultural competency journey

 Later in 2023, we hosted the indigenous voices session at our Trans Tasman Online Safety Conference in Christchurch.

-In 2024 we went to the Waitangi grounds and staffed a stand to take online safety enquires from the various members of the public in attendance.
+In 2024 and 2025 we attended the Waitangi grounds and staffed a stand to take online safety enquires from the various members of the public in attendance.

 National Iwi Chairs Forum

-Since the beginning of the year we have made some significant strides forward in relationship with the National Iwi Chairs Forum.
+Since the beginning of 2024 we have made some significant strides forward in relationship with the National Iwi Chairs Forum.
 Netsafe staff have been appointed the technical leads to a new Pou Tangata for Online Safety.

 Federation of Māori Authorities